-Analysis: Here’s what’s on the line for the Seahawks against the 49ers on Monday Night Football
+Analysis: Here’s what’s on the line for the Seahawks against the 49ers on ‘Monday Night Football’

 “I feel like we have that capability, we have that in us,’’ Wagner said.
 “We just have to do it consistently.’’

-Monday would be an ideal time to start doing that against a 49ers’ offense averaging 29.3 points per game, third-most in the NFL.
+Monday would be an ideal time to start doing that against a 49ers offense averaging 29.3 points per game, third most in the NFL.

 Seattle isn’t far behind at 27.6 per game but now faces a San Francisco defense that is first in the NFL in fewest yards allowed (241 per game) and seconds in points (12.8 per game).